-The Board of Directors is responsible for managing the business affairs of the Company in accordance with the Articles of Association.
-The Directors have delegated certain functions to the Investment Manager, the Administrator and other parties, which may perform such delegated functions under the supervision and direction of the Directors.
+The Board of Directors is responsible for managing the business affairs of the Company in accordance with the Constitution.
+The Directors have delegated certain functions to the Manager, the Investment Managers, the Administrator and other parties, which may perform such delegated functions under the supervision and direction of the Directors.

 The Directors and their principal occupations are set forth below.
-The Company has delegated the day-to-day administration of the Company to the Administrator and, consequently, none of the Directors is an executive director.
+None of the Directors is an executive director.
 The address of the Directors is the registered office of the Company.

-JOSEPH CARRIER (US) is the Chief Risk Officer and Chief Audit Executive for Legg Mason.
-Prior to joining Legg Mason, he was Vice President and Division Head of Investment Operations at T. Rowe Price and Treasurer and Principal Financial Officer of the T. Rowe Price Mutual Funds.
+JOSEPH CARRIER (US) is a Senior Vice President, Enterprise Risk Management for Franklin Templeton Investments.
+Prior to joining Franklin Templeton, he was the Chief Risk Officer and Chief Audit Executive for Legg Mason, Inc. and served on the boards of directors of Martin Currie Investment Management Ltd (United Kingdom) and Legg Mason Investments Ireland Limited (Ireland).
+He joined Legg Mason after serving as Vice President and Division Head of Investment Operations at T. Rowe Price and Treasurer and Principal Financial Officer of the T. Rowe Price Mutual Funds.
 Before joining T. Rowe Price, he served as the Industry Chairman for Coopers & Lybrand's Investment Management practice in the United States.
-He has also served as Assistant Chief Accountant in the Division of Investment Management with the SEC.
-Mr. Carrier is the Chairman of the Investment Company Institute's Risk Management Committee, a former member of the Investment Companies Expert Panel of the AICPA, and the immediate past chair of the Accounting\Treasurer's Committee of the Investment Company Institute.
-He was also a member of the AICPA's Investment Companies Committee from 1994-1997 and a contributing author to the Audit and Accounting Guide for Investment Companies.
+He has also served as Assistant Chief Accountant in the Division of Investment Management with the U.S. SEC.

+Mr. Carrier is a member of the board of directors of the Investment Company Institute's ("ICI") Mutual Insurance Company; and immediate past chair of the ICI's Risk Management Committee, and the past chair of the ICI's Accounting\Treasurer's Committee.
+He was also a former member of the Investment Companies Expert Panel of the AICPA, was a member of the AICPA's Investment Companies Committee from 1994-1997 and a contributing author to the Audit and Accounting Guide for Investment Companies.